mity/md4c/README.md

 Hence, when such a naive parser is used to process an input from an untrusted source, the possibility of denial-of-service attacks becomes a real danger.

-A lot of our effort went into providing linear parsing times no matter what kind of crazy input MD4C parser is fed with.
+A lot of our effort went into providing linear or near-linear parsing times, no matter what kind of crazy input MD4C parser is fed with.
 (If you encounter an input pattern which leads to a sub-linear parsing times, please do not hesitate and report it as a bug.)

 **Q: Does MD4C perform any input validation?**